LES Girls:

 Volta-Faso:

-You're sure to do a double-take when sampling the delicacies at this West African eatery located in Morrisania. |
+Now under new management, you're sure to do a double-take when sampling the delicacies at this West African eatery located in Morrisania.

 Instant Korma:

-This fast Indian food in Murray Hill is gonnna knock you off your feet! |
+This fast Indian food in Murray Hill is gonnna knock you off your feet!

 Angkor!
 Angkor!:

 Hey, Khmer!
-Check out the Theater District's only Cambodian restaurant. |
+Check out the Theater District's only Cambodian restaurant.

 Gothamer Wings:

-West Village bar catering to NYC's Radical Faery contingent. |
+West Village bar catering to NYC's Radical Faery contingent.

 The Pube:

-Direct from London, this English style bar-in-the-subway is located downtown, naturally, in Canal Street Station. |
+Direct from London, this English style bar-in-the-subway is located downtown, naturally, in Canal Street Station.

 Loisaida Fries:

-Check out the superb greaseburgers (and fries, of course) at this Allen Street institution. |
+Check out the superb greaseburgers (and fries, of course) at this Alphabet City institution.

 KCDS:

-Opened by a former L.A.-based radio D.J., this Sunnyside Mexican eatery specializes in--of course!--quesadillas. |
+Opened by a former L.A.-based radio D.J., this Sunnyside Mexican eatery specializes in—of course!—quesadillas.

 Ay, Falafel!:

 On the contrary!
-You'll probably feel great after enjoying a meal at Marble Hill's only Ceutan restaurant. |
+You'll probably feel great after enjoying a meal at Marble Hill's only Ceutan restaurant.

 Beerhall Butch:

 Located in Yorkville, this is the city's only lesbian brewpub.
-Specializes in German-style lagers. |
+Specializes in German-style lagers.

 Jewlibation:

 L'Chaim!
-He-Brews and She-Brews mix and match at this UES club that gives J-Date a run for its money. |
+He-Brews and She-Brews mix and match at this UES club that gives J-Date a run for its money

 Euphonasia:

-From Bhangra to Cantopop, from Korean Lounge to Mongolian Rap, this midtown club plays it all. |
+From Bhangra to Cantopop, from Korean Lounge to Mongolian Rap, this Gravesend underground after-hours club is to die for.

 Joie de Tel Avivre:

-French Jews flock to this East Village hot spot. |
+French Jews flock to this East Village hot spot.

 Kabul Hill:

-Authentic Afghan cuisine located--where else?--in Cobble Hill. |
+Authentic Afghan cuisine located—where else?—in Cobble Hill.

 The Midbar:

-Israeli-owned desert-themed watering hole in Midwood. |
+Israeli-owned desert-themed watering hole in Midwood.

 Le Papillonion: